-Rachel Allen's fairy cakes are the prettiest little cakes for a birthday party or just for a special treat; they are also known as butterfly buns.
+Rachel Allen’s butterfly fairy cakes with plain flour are the prettiest little cakes.
+Ideal for a birthday parties, baby showers or bake sales; they are also known as butterfly buns.

 These dainty fairy cakes by Irish TV chef, Rachel Allen, are infused with vanilla and filled with jam and buttercream.
 This recipe can make 12 medium fairy cakes or 24 mini ones.
-Great for children’s birthday parties, baby showers or for a bake sale, Rachel Allen’s method requires you to cut the top off the cupcakes to create a pretty, butterfly effect.
-Simple, yet effective.
+Perfect cakes to make with kids, Rachel Allen’s method requires you to cut the top off the cupcakes to create a pretty, butterfly effect.

 - 125g (4.5oz) butter, softened